“The news of the resurrection is not a disclosure of human potential.” – Fleming Rutledge

 I went to an Ash Wednesday service to say with a crowd “we have not loved God with our whole heart or loved our neighbor as ourselves.”
 It is mournful, but there is something lovely about a whole room full of people stating something true.
 It is even more lovely when it is a truth that is often culturally rejected.
 Moreover it seems churches no longer start with this presumption.

 Along the same lines, Jesus gives an unusual response when the rich young ruler refers to him as “Good Teacher.”
 “Why do you call me good, no one is good except God alone” Mark 10:17-27.
 The rich young ruler misses the point entirely, informing Jesus that he has never done anything wrong…ever.
-Had he been understood at all, he would’ve known no one could follow that command.
-Not one.
 To stand before God with a smirk and accomlishments is the heart of hubris.
 It is our blind assumption of perfection.
 But somehow this is the cycle we repeat.

 Lent is a balm for the exhausted.
 Lent…. the gospel… are good news.
 Both appeal to people who feel insufficient.
 The world is composed of people who are all needy regardless of whether they can state the truth or not.
 It implies that the boundary lines are always in flux based on loss and mortality.
 While you might not feel like you are not in need now, the train is only ever on its way into the station.

-The idea of lent as a time for being good blinds us.
+The idea of Lent as a time for being good blinds us.
 Lent (in part) is about the self-destructive stuff that we are blind to or can’t will out of our lives.
 The good I give is always going to be linked to personal pain and character flaws.
 The good and the bad are braided together for the time being.
 Even my best attempts at kindness contain something else, they can be tinged with condescension, or colored with quiet and unacknowledged pettiness or small hatred.
 It is about the death that is hidden and embedded into the cycles of a fallen world, even the things we assume to be good.
+While this doesn’t exempt anyone from trying, it does lend a humility to the whole endeavor that would be absent otherwise.

 After a lifetime of observing my own failures, a nation’s collective failures, and our utter incapacity to grasp how nearly impossible it is to change even small things that we don’t like about ourselves let alone other people, I like hearing about a merciful savior.